Policy Tools & Opportunities for Members

 Policy Program Activities for North American Members

 Formal letters – SCB sends formal letters to heads of governments, legislators, agency directors, and other officials around the world to encourage them to take actions that would strengthen biodiversity protections.
 All letters on behalf of SCB, its sections, working groups, or chapters must be first approved by the SCB policy committee.
-Therefore, the policy program encourages members to contact the policy staff if they believe that SCB should send a letter on a particular issue.
+Therefore, the policy program encourages members to contact the policy committee if they believe that SCB should send a letter on a particular issue.

 Public comments – Public commenting on proposed government activities is standard practice in the United States.
 SCB submits a wide variety of comment letters on proposed government activities that impact biodiversity.
 Members may be aware of commenting opportunities that have been overlooked by the SCB policy program, and are encouraged to contact the program to see how, or if, a comment letter by SCB would be appropriate.

-Meetings with legislators – SCB members often become aware of issues that could biodiversity and may wish to make their Representative or Senators aware of a potential problem.
+Meetings with legislators – SCB members often become aware of issues that could affect biodiversity and may wish to make their Representative or Senators aware of a potential problem.
 SCB policy staff can assist members in reaching out to their Congressional representatives, and if members wish to brief Congressional staff in Washington D.C., can help facilitate such meetings.
 In addition, the SCB policy program occasionally receives requests from the Congress to provide expert advice and identify expert witnesses for Congressional hearings on issues relating to biodiversity.
 When applicable, SCB policy staff will reach out to those SCB members, who have self-identified in the SCB expert database, to inquire as to whether they would be willing to testify.

 Meetings with agency staff – SCB members also often wish to bring their research to staff within the Federal agencies that manage biodiversity, including the U.S. Fish and Wildlife Service, the National Marine Fisheries Service, the U.S. Forest Service, Bureau of Land Management and others.
 SCB staff can assist members by facilitating meetings with agency staff, and can provide advice on how best to interface with a particular Federal agency.